sit-2021-int214/int214-project/README.md

 #### 2.)
 Initial with GIT

 Our subject have git organization name [sit-2021-int214](https://github.com/sit-2021-int214).
-Please join as members in this git organization and following this steps:
+One of members in your team join as members in this git organization and following this steps:

-1. Create repository name as format 'groupid-topics' (ex. `001-survey`)
+1. One of team member create team repository in Organization.
+Set name as format 'groupid-topics' (ex. `001-survey`) **You can change it laters
+2. Download as ZIP: [int214-template repository](https://github.com/sit-2021-int214/int214-template).
+Then push to your team repository
-2. Invites you friends in repository
+4. Invites you friends to team repository that you created
-3. Set structure file like [int214-template repository](https://github.com/sit-2021-int214/int214-template)
+5. Edit details in README.md

 ## Assessment Weighting